Law Fellows Program

 UCLA School of Law Academic Outreach Resource Center

-The UCLA School of Law seeks to produce graduates who will be at the forefront of the leadership capable of working across social lines and furthering meaningful democratic values in an increasingly complex and multicultural world.
-To that end, the Academic Outreach Resource Center is committed to aggressively and imaginatively engaging in a wide variety of outreach initiatives designed to encourage students from diverse backgrounds to apply and attend law school at UCLA.
-Additionally, we have taken the initiative to engage students throughout the educational "pipeline" with the learning tools that will help them take maximum advantage of the opportunities available.
+The Academic Outreach Resource Center is committed to ensuring equity, access and excellence in legal education.
+To that end, the Academic Outreach Resource Center is dedicated to aggressively and imaginatively engaging in a wide variety of outreach initiatives designed to encourage students from diverse backgrounds to apply and attend law school at UCLA.

 Make a Gift